mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 church service as even minor noises such as coughing could class as an interruption, depending on how easily distracted the speaker is.

-There is no ‘divine being’ in Oshnare and the religion has placed nature above any single or multifaceted deity.
+There is no 'divine being' in Oshnare and the religion has placed nature above any single or multifaceted deity.
 In this way, Oshnare may be categorised as animistic.
 The church has no strict hierarchy, although there is a sect of women chosen as mouthpieces who travel